tacman/msgphp/docs/ddd/entities.md

 # Entities

 Entity objects are provided per domain layer and usually follow a [POPO] design.

-To simplify entity definitions common fields and features are provided in the form of PHP [traits].
-Entity fields can be compared to a read-operation, whereas entity features represent a write-operation.
+To simplify its definition common fields and features are provided in the form of PHP [traits].
+Fields can be compared to a read-operation, whereas features represent a read/write-operation.

 They are defined in a dedicated namespace for discovery, respectively `Msgphp\Domain\Entity\Fields\` and `MsgPhp\Domain\Entity\Features\`.
 Additionally more specific fields and features can be provided per domain layer.

+See also the [reference](../reference/entities.md) page for all available entities provided per domain.

 ## Common entity fields